bakercp-archive/ofMinGW/README.md

 - Copy the MinGW folder from codeblocks 12.11 into this directory.
 - Copy the msys folder from C:\MinGW into this directory.
+- Then download the git-bash tools and take the curl.exe and curl-ca-bundle in the MinGW bin dir.

 # How do I use it?